-In health economics, there are numerous issues that involve judgements, with no easy right answers.
+In health economics, there are numerous issues that involve value judgements, with no easy right answers.
 Should we use monetary valuation of health to analyse the efficiency of different drugs?
 Should health policy aim to maximise health or to maximise more general wellbeing?
 Should we forego any efficiency in order to improve equity in health outcomes?
-My approach to teaching is to encourage taking an informed view on such issues, and then to defend these views (which may not agree with mine!).
+My approach to teaching is to encourage students to take an informed view on such issues, and then to defend these views (which may not agree with mine!).

 - Co-Director for Centre for Well-being in Public Policy

 - Course Director for MSc Economics and Health Economics